 Diane E. King

-My main areas of interest are kinship, gender, the state, and migration.
+My main areas of interest are kinship, gender, the state, migration, and religion.
 I am interested in borders and citizenship as well.
 “Identity” is a rubric that encompasses all of these areas and is a thread through my work.
-In particular, I work on identity categories within the modern Middle Eastern state.
+In particular, I work on collective identity categories within the modern Middle Eastern state.
 In patriliny, the form of descent reckoning common to the vast majority of corporate groups and states from Morocco to Pakistan, only fathers pass on identity categories such as lineage, tribe, ethnicity, religion, and citizenship.
 I am very interested in the question of what cultural, social, and political outcomes patriliny engenders.
 How do new patrilineages form?
 What response does patriliny elicit vis-a-vis change, such as when people migrate or opt out of their patrilineally-conferred religious category?
 How do patrilineal identities such as tribe and sect intersect with and mutually form states and stateness?
-These are some of the questions that presently interest me.
+These are some of the questions that presently interest me and that are reflected in my recent work.
 Globalization has become an additional interest of mine as my field site has become a site for global flows of ideas, labor, capital, and people.
 I am especially interested in how patriliny is reflected on and reshaped in a global context, and also interested in the broader effects of globalization on daily life.

 Before joining the UK Department of Anthropology in 2007, I taught at American University of Beirut (2000-2006, except during two research leaves), was a research fellow in the Department of History at the University of Kentucky (2001-2002), and carried out fellowships sponsored by the Hewlett Foundation (at UC San Diego, Spring 2004) and the Howard Foundation (at Washington State University, 2006-2007).
 I retain an adjunct appointment at Washington State University.